 Pink noise is a generated signal used for audio measurement.
 The significant difference between pink noise and other noise is it reduces in amplitude as the frequency increases, which takes psychoacoustics into account.
 Every octave up is half the amount of the one before it.
 This allows the human ear to perceive every frequency as balanced, so every frequency sounds like it is the same volume even though it’s not.

 If you look at pink noise through a spectrum analyzer, the shape is very similar to that of a well mixed modern pop song.
 This is likely the reason it works.
-When looking at the analyzer, you can see with both examples the low frequencies start off the most prominent and then taper down the rest of the way which is essentially what pink noise is.
-If we reference with it we can get the same desirable frequency curve on the spectrum analyzer that we also see in a well mixed pop song.
+When looking at the analyzer, you can see with both examples, the low frequencies start off the most prominent and then taper down the rest of the way, which is essentially what pink noise is.
+If we reference it, we can get the same desirable frequency curve on the spectrum analyzer that we also see in a well mixed pop song.

 The trick is pretty easy and painless.
 I’m sure many of you might even argue that depending on the number of tracks, this trick will likely take longer than just mixing it by ear.
 If you feel that way, then this trick probably isn’t for you, and you can disregard everything you read so far and move on with your life.
 This is for the people that want a useful trick that will teach you a few things.